rakudo/rakudo/README.md

 need to modify your NQP runner to limit memory use. e.g. edit the nqp-j / nqp-j.bat executable (found wherever you installed to, or in the `install/bin` directory) to include `-Xms500m -Xmx2g` as options passed to java.

+Please be aware, that this will install NQP into your given --prefix before Configure.pl exits.

+Alternatively, feel free to git clone https://github.com/perl6/nqp manually and install it individually.

 ### Multiple backends at the same time